 That’s not everything of course.
 There are plenty more sci-fi films on Paramount +.
 Here’s are some of the rest from the genre realm:

-Aeon Flux, Bebe’s Kids, Blind Swordsman: The Zatoichi, Charlie’s Angels Full Throttle, Down to Earth, Halloween Resurrection, Halloween H20, Next, The Nutty Professor, The Phantom, Pootie Tang, Prophecy, The Saint, Small Soldiers, Spy Kids 3D Game Over, Tales from the Darkside the Movie, The Time Machine, The Uninvited, Wes Craven presents Dracula 2000.
+Aeon Flux, Bebe’s Kids, Blind Swordsman: The Zatoichi, Charlie’s Angels Full Throttle, Down to Earth, Halloween Resurrection, Halloween H20, Next, The Nutty Professor, The Phantom, Pootie Tang, Prophecy, The Saint, Small Soldiers, Spy Kids 3D Game Over (they are still making these movies), Tales from the Darkside the Movie, The Time Machine, The Uninvited, Wes Craven presents Dracula 2000.

 For more, make sure you’re following us on our Instagram @io9dotcom.